MJones180/pytorch_model_in_c/README.md

 ## Timing

-Results are for 5,000 iterations of the models shipped with this repo.
-All timings were taken using a single core on an AMD Ryzen 9 7950X CPU (no GPU).
-Additionally, all times reported are in milliseconds.

-- `exported_data_groups_approx_2_epoch285`: 1.1
-- `exported_inference_speedup_v2_1_epoch325`: 0.65
-- `exported_inference_speedup_v1_2_epoch267`: 0.31
+Notes:

-Note: total logical cores = physical cores * threads per core.
+- Total logical cores = physical cores * threads per core.
-Note: for some reason, using the `taskset --cpu-list ...` does not seem to work on all machines for the ONNX Runtime library.
+- For some reason, using the `taskset --cpu-list ...` does not seem to work on all machines.